-4.5.
-Interactions with other medicinal products and other forms of interaction
+4.5 Interactions with other medicinal products and other forms of interaction

+Oral anticoagulants:

-Oral anticoagulants: Fenofibrate enhances oral anticoagulant effect and may increase risk of bleeding.
+Fenofibrate enhances oral anticoagulant effect and may increase risk of bleeding.
 It is recommended that the dose of anticoagulants is reduced by about one third at the start of treatment and then gradually adjusted if necessary according to INR (International Normalised Ratio) monitoring.

-Therefore, this combination is not recommended.
+Cyclosporin:

-Cyclosporin: Some severe cases of reversible renal function impairment have been reported during concomitant administration of fenofibrate and cyclosporin.
+Some severe cases of reversible renal function impairment have been reported during concomitant administration of fenofibrate and cyclosporin.
 The renal function of these patients must therefore be closely monitored and the treatment with fenofibrate stopped in the case of severe alteration of laboratory parameters.